tendermint/spec/spec/abci/apps.md

 time).

-The existence of this global mutex means Go application developers can get thread safety for their state by routing *all* reads and writes through the ABCI system.
+The existence of this global mutex means Go application developers can get thread safety for application state by routing *all* reads and writes through the ABCI system.
 Thus it may be *unsafe* to expose application state directly to an RPC interface, and unless explicit measures are taken, all queries should be routed through the ABCI Query method.